simupy/simupy/README.md

-A package for nonlinear dynamical system modeling and simulation.
+A framework for modeling and simulating dynamical systems.